Oxford Centre for Hebrew & Jewish Studies

 Class Level: Beginners

-Class Length: 1-term class (Michaelmas Term 2023) (Oxford dates of term are available on the University website)
+Class Length: 1-term class (Trinity Term 2025) (Oxford dates of term are available on the University website)

 Class Description: In this course, we will explore the fascinating world of Judeo-Hamadani, an endangered Jewish language primarily spoken in the Hamedan city of Iran.
 Drawing from various disciplines such as linguistics, history and cultural studies, we will examine the linguistic structure, historical significance and cultural context of Judeo-Hamadani.